The Hon Lady Morrison

 Mrs Georgina Britten-Long DL

-Georgina has been a member of the Worcestershire CLA since the 1980s, having chaired the Worcestershire committee and sat on the London Branch, she is a member of various local organisations as Chair, and Trustee, and is a member of the board of the West Mercia Probation Care Trust, and was a founder member of the now sadly no more West Midlands Care Trust.
+Georgina has been a member of the Worcestershire CLA since the 1980s, having chaired the Worcestershire committee and sat on the London Branch.
+She is a member of various local organisations as Chair, and Trust and is a member of the board of the West Mercia Probation Care Trust, and was a founder member of the former West Midlands Care Trust.

-She has been instrumental in raising considerable funds for St Richards Hospice and various Worcestershire charities over the years, via organised events, and a biennial Clay Shoot.
+She has been instrumental in raising considerable funds for St Richards Hospice and various Worcestershire charities over Many years, via organised events, and a biennial Clay Shoot.

 Georgina was High Sheriff of Herefordshire and Worcestershire in 2003/2004.